If you’re planning to upgrade the wheels on your car, there’s a concept you should know about — wheel offset and backspacing.

 What Is Wheel Offset?

-Wheel offset represents the distance between the centerline of your wheel and the surface where it mounts to your hub.
+Wheel offset represents the distance between the centerline of the wheel and the surface where it mounts to your hub.
 It’s important to install wheels with the right offset so that they don’t rub against your fenders, brake calipers, and / or suspension components.

 Negative vs Positive Offset